Maxim-Mazurok/google-api-typings-generator/gapi.client.bigquery-v2/readme.md

 await gapi.client.bigquery.routines.setIamPolicy({resource: 'resource'});

 /*
+Returns permissions that a caller has on the specified resource.
+If the resource does not exist, this will return an empty set of permissions, not a `NOT_FOUND` error.
+Note: This operation is designed to be used for building permission-aware UIs and command-line tools, not for authorization checking.
+This operation may "fail open" without warning.
+*/
+await gapi.client.bigquery.routines.testIamPermissions({resource: 'resource'});

+/*
 Updates information in an existing routine.
 The update method replaces the entire Routine resource.
 */
 await gapi.client.bigquery.routines.update({